 Types of bone cancer surgery

-Sometimes cancer is in a bone or part of a bone which the surgeon can remove.
-These are called expendable bones because they do not need to be rebuilt (reconstruction) and there is no loss of function.
-These types of bones include a rib or shin bone (fibula).
+Sometimes cancer is in a bone or part of a bone that the surgeon can remove and don't have to replace.
+These are called expendable bones because they do not need to be replaced (reconstruction) and there is no or little loss of function.
+These types of bones include a rib or the thin bone in the calf (fibula).
 So the surgeon removes the bone or part of it along with the cancer.

 Limb sparing surgery